stecman/symfony-console-completion/README.md

     eval `[your-application] _completion -g [program-name]`

 Where `[program-name]` is the name you want to register bash completion for.
+This will be the same as `[your-application]` if your application is on your PATH.

-This will generate and run a small bash script which creates a small BASH function and registers completion for your appliction name.
+This will generate and run a small bash script which creates a small wrapper function and registers completion for your appliction name.
 Completion is then handled by running your application as `[your-application] _completion`.

 ### Custom completion